ku-sldg/plih/_simple/5-Failure.md

 $$\frac{\typeof t_1 = \tnum,\; \typeof t_2 = \tnum}{\typeof t_1 + t_2 = TNum}\; [PlusT]$$

-The antedent types are found and compared with `TNum` just as specified in the rule.
+The antecedent types are found and compared with `TNum` just as specified in the rule.
 One could easily imagine an automatic transformation from rules like this to Haskell code.

 It's more of the same for `And`, `Leq` and `IsZero` except they require different argument types and produce different types.  `And` requires Boolean arguments and produces a Boolean type.  `Leq` requires numerical arguments and produces a Boolean type.
 Finally, `isZero` requires a numerical argument and produces a Boolean type: